nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 24 - The Interface.md

 - **Key Event:** Angelica approaches the Interface Throne, discovering that it is not a seat of power but a specialized cockpit that biologically fuses the pilot to the ship's neural architecture.

-  - _Character Defining Moment:_ **Angelica Vance** — Realizes that her entire bloodline was engineered by the Founders to be "components" or "biological hardware" rather than true rulers.
+  - _Character Defining Moment:_ **Angelica Ward** — Realizes that her entire bloodline was engineered by the Founders to be "components" or "biological hardware" rather than true rulers.
-  - _Key Dialog:_ **Angelica Vance:** "It's not a throne.
+  - _Key Dialog:_ **Angelica Ward:** "It's not a throne.
 It's a socket."
   - _Key Dialog:_ **Prelate Vane:** "You are hardware, my dear.
 Beautiful, biological hardware.
 You are the key."

 - **Key Event:** Vane explains that the neural load will melt a normal brain and that the pilot can never truly "unplug" without losing their mind, making it a one-way transformation.